Roiqk7/isEven/README.md

 ## How to use example.cpp

-1. Follow steps in [Installation](#Installation) (if you haven't done so already)
+1. Follow steps in [Installation](#Installation) (if you haven't done so already).
-2. Open terminal
+2. Open terminal.
-3. Go into the repo directory
+3. Go into the repo directory.
 4. Run `g++ -std=c++17 -o example example.cpp isEven.cpp isOdd.cpp && ./example`
 5. Find out if your favourite number is even od odd!